 An Irish bar and a local boozer in the centre of town, these two are home away from home establishments.
 Run by the same family alongside Underground, you’ll be able to get as much British comfort food as you’ve been craving, all washed down with plenty of Guinness and Magners during their two hour happy hour(s).
 They have live music every afternoon for après, and if being in the mountains isn’t enough sporting action for you, you’ll even be able to catch all the big UK games on the TV.
 Plus the full English breakfast and a pint to get you going in the morning will cure any hangovers

 Best for: Flaming Jägerbombs

 A convenient stumble across the road from Milwaukee, Underground is the perfect option to step up your night.
-Expect the bar to catch fire every couple of minutes as the next rounder of Jägerbombs gets ordered.
-The bar isn’t the largest so maybe not the ideal destination if you’re there alongside 500 other students, but perfect for those small trips with backing tracks provided by DJs who spent their summer in Ibiza.
-And yes, the entire venue is modelled around a London Underground station and train – they know their audience.
+Expect the bar to catch fire every couple of minutes as the next round of Jägerbombs gets ordered.
+The bar isn’t the largest so it’s maybe not the ideal destination if you’re there with 500 other students, but it’s perfect for those small trips.
+You’ll find decent tunes provided by DJs who spent their summer in Ibiza and yes, the entire venue is modelled around a London Underground station and train – they know their audience.

 Best for: When you’re not bothered about first lift tomorrow

 If you’re going big then Bilboard is most likely where you’ll end up.
 The largest and rowdiest club in Pas, it’s the perfect destination when you’ve worked your way around the rest of the town.
 They’ve got a couple of bars so it’s easy enough to get served, but expect to lose your mates in about 5 seconds with all the different levels and dancefloors they’ve got going on.